 Provide near-real-time backup

 In some cases—for example, if you can't afford to read stale data—you'll always need to route requests to a single cluster.
 However, you can still use replication by handling requests with one cluster and keeping another cluster as a near-real-time backup.
 If the serving cluster becomes unavailable, you can minimize downtime by manually failing over to the backup cluster.
 Learn more about implementing this use case.

 If you need a different consistency guarantee, Cloud Bigtable can also provide read-your-writes consistency when replication is enabled, which ensures that an application will never read data that is older than its most recent writes.
 To gain read-your-writes consistency for a group of applications, each application in the group must use an app profile that is configured for single-cluster routing, and all of the app profiles must route requests to the same cluster.
-You can use the second cluster at the same time for other purposes.
+You can use the instance's additional clusters at the same time for other purposes.